kalejrv/kalejrv/README.md

 <img src="./assets/images/guy_programming.svg" width="200" align="right"/>
 <p align="left">
-  I'm a Web Developer With over 1 year of experience in Front-end and Back-end development with JavaScript.
-I am passionate about programming and building performant and visually beautiful web applications to deliver a great user experience.
+  I'm a Web Developer With over one year of experience in Front-end and Back-end development using JavaScript and TypeScript.
+I am passionate about programming and building high-performance, visually appealing web applications that deliver an excellent user experience.
 </p>
 <br />